pumbaa666/lab4tech/AWS/hello-world-infra/README.md

     Select a keypair : 1 (aws-eb) (TODO tuto pour la créer)

 # Please note the SSH passphrase, you'll need it later
-# If you already have a SSH key-pair, add the following parameter to the command : --keyname aws-eb-re
+# If you already have a SSH key-pair, add the following parameter to the command : --keyname aws-eb
 # If you already have a CodeCommit repository, add the following parameter to the command : --source codecommit/repository-name/branch-name
 ```